unifycoin/unifysight-api/README.md

 ## Web Socket API
 The web socket API is served using [socket.io](http://socket.io).

-The following are the events published by *Potsight API*:
+The following are the events published by *Unifysight API*:

 'tx': new transaction received from network.
 This event is published in the 'inv' room.
 Data will be a app/models/Transaction object.
 Sample output: